calblueprint/immigration-justice-project/docs/dev/app/listings.md

         - `InterestForm`

 ### `ListingPage`

 - The listing pages are all instances of `ListingPage`.
-The ListingPage contains a scrollable list of ListingCards on the left, and the ListingDetails of the currently selected listing card on the right.
+The ListingPage contains an array of filters as the header, a scrollable list of ListingCards on the left, and the ListingDetails of the currently selected listing card on the right.

+**ListingPage Props**

+ListingPage component has the following arguments with the following types:
+- `filters`: *Filter[]*

+    A list of filters (see following section on customizing filters).
+Each filter in the list creates a new dropdown filter button.

+- `resetFilters`: *() => void*

+    A no-argument function that clears all filters, triggered when "Reset Filters" is clicked.

+- `filteredListings`: *Listing[]*

+    A list of listings, filtered by the currenlty selected filter options.
+This should be a memoized constant dependent on selected filters and listing data.

+- `selectedListing`: *Listing | null*

+    The currently selected listing whose ListingDetails will be displayed and whose ListingCard will be highlighted.
+In the above example, the defualt `selectedListing` is the first item of the `filteredListings` if one exists.

+- `setSelectedListing`: *(listing: Listing | null) => void*

+    Of the form `lisitng => setSelectedListing(listing)` as above, this function is used to set/update the selectedListing when it changes, i.e. when the user clicks on a new listing.

+-  (optional)`interpretation`: *boolean*

+    Default value, false.
+A boolean specifying whether the current listing page is for interpretations or not.
+Used to differentiate between CaseInterpretations and Cases.

 #### How to Create a New ListingPage

 Here is an an example implementation of the ListingPage component, roughly based on the LCA page. `filter1` is used as a stand-in for a generic filter.
 By specifying a ListingType, a new ListingPage can be created for any listing type.

 ```tsx
 import { useState, useMemo, useCallback } from 'react';
 import ListingPage from '@/components/ListingPage';